oel/avalanche-scaffold-eth-nft/README.md

 > This will spawn a web page on the default browser which should have been installed with the MetaMask extension.

-4. From the web page, connect to the MetaMask account designated as the recipient of the NFTs
+#### 4. From the web page, connect to the MetaMask account which will receive the NFTs

-5. Back to the 2nd terminal, mint the NFTs.
+#### 5. Back to the 2nd terminal, mint the NFTs.

 ```bash
 yarn mint --network fujiAvalanche